 Restaurant Prep Sheet

-Do you know how much food should be prepared each day for your restaurant?
-The restaurant prep sheet is an excellent tool to know how much you should prepare of each item each day.
+Do you know how much food to prepare each day for your restaurant?
+The restaurant prep sheet guides you to know how much of each item to prepare each day.
 Are you losing money in spoiled foods?
-You need to have a good system in place to help reduce food waste.
-It is easy and it works.
+Then, you need a good system in place to help reduce food waste.
+The Prep Sheet is easy to use and it works.

 Inventory – Par – Do

-In addition, the newest prepped item should be placed behind old product- as long as the old product is still within freshness date.
+In addition, the newest prepped item should be placed behind the older product, as long as the old product is still within freshness date.
 Use Date Dots or Use First stickers to identify the items that should be used first.
 The prep person should also sweep and mop the walk-in and sweep the freezer.
 The prep person should also front all product and organize all products, check for expired products, and verify food rotation is correct.